SysPoe/train-wiki/docs/Rollingstock/EMU.md

 - _August 2019_: Queensland Rail operated a farewell tour with units 01 and 04 over two days covering all Brisbane suburban lines including a reenactment of the first electric train service in Brisbane from Ferny Grove to Darra.
 Both units were removed from service and taken to Ipswich Workshops for static preservation.
 - _2020_: EMU60 scrapped.
 - _2023_: QR replaced the routers in EMUs, IMU100s, SMU200s, IMU120s, and SMU220s.
 The work was contracted out to Nomad Digital and cost $1.75 million<sup>\[5\]</sup>.
 QR also contracted UGL Rail to do a wheelset overhaul on one or (probably) multiple EMU trains, costing $700 thousand<sup>\[5\]</sup>.
 - _2024, March 22_: QR launches an investigation following the detection of asbestos in an EMU.
 It was found in black bitumen paint on the floor and ceiling during asbestos clearing certification as part of the EMU disposal program.
-EMUs were deemed still safe to travel on, as the paint was sealed in areas that are not accessible to the public, however they were still progressively taken out of service for inspections<sup>\[10\]</sup>.
+EMUs were deemed still safe to travel on, as the paint was sealed in areas that were not accessible to the public, however they were still progressively taken out of service for inspections<sup>\[10\]</sup>.
 - _2024, March 27_: An independent asbestos assessor inspected the EMUs and deemed them safe to return to service.
 The asbestos was found to be in a sealed part of the train, and therefore when the shell of the EMU is covered there is negligible risk of exposure to asbestos<sup>\[11\]</sup>.
 - _2024_: QR performed a variety of operations on one or multiple EMU trains (I'm guessing multiple because surely it can't cost that much to do it on just one), including:
   > - An overhaul of the transformers and reactors, contracted to AC Hargreaves and costing $1.32 million<sup>\[5\]</sup>.